Martini-Force-Field-Initiative/Bartender/README.md

 in the residue ID field of each atom's PDB line.
 The b-factor field will also reflect the bead number of each atom, interpolated from 0 to 99.
 Thus, if the structure is colored by b-factor, the atoms belonging to the same bead will appear in the same color.
-If an atom belongs to more than one bead, the numbers assigned will correspond to the first bead to which it belongs.
+If an atom belongs to more than one bead, the numbers assigned will correspond to one of them.
+Virtual sites will be marked with Uranium atoms.

 1. Plots for each fitting showing both the fitted function and the values from the MD distribution will be written as PNG files.
 Each PNG's name contains information of the term type (dihedral, angle, etc) the function fitted (Hooke, Simple Periodic, etc) and the beads involved in the fit.